1917 Alberta general election

 The 1917 Alberta general election was held on 7 June 1917 to elect members of the Legislative Assembly of Alberta.
-The Liberals won a fourth term in office, defeating the Conservative Party of Edward Michener.
+The Liberals won a fourth term in office, defeating the Conservative Party of Edward Michener and Socialist, Non-Partisan League and Labour slates.
+The Legislature elected in this election was the last time, as of 2025, that the Liberal Party of Alberta has held power in Alberta.

 Because of World War I, eleven Members of the Legislative Assembly (MLAs) were re-elected by acclamation, under Section 38 of the Election Act, which stipulated that any member of the 3rd Alberta Legislative Assembly, would be guaranteed re-election, with no contest held, if members joined for war time service.
 Eleven MLAs were automatically re-elected through this clause.
 (None were re-elected in the next election.)

 In addition, soldiers and nurses from Alberta serving in the First World War elected two MLAs.
 Two extra seats were thus added just for this election.
 The MLAs were non-partisan officially.
 But both Robert Pearson and Roberta MacAdams allied themselves to Labour and Non-Partisan League MLAs by showing social consciousness in regards the conditions available for returned soldiers and working families.
-These two members were elected in one contest, while each other MLA was elected through first past the post in a single-member district.
+These two members were elected in one contest using block voting, while each other MLA was elected through first past the post in a single-member district.

 In 1917, the main issue facing the nation was conscription.
-In Alberta, where support for conscription was high, the incumbent Liberal government of Arthur Sifton decided to break with federal Liberal leader Wilfrid Laurier and support Conservative Prime Minister Robert Borden's efforts to form a coalition government.
-The two major parties both supported conscription, but growing labour and farmer activism, and the entry of women into politics, both as voters and candidates, made the election exciting enough that 30,000 more votes were cast than in the previous election (although they were nothing like the high numbers that would be cast in the 1921 election).
+In Alberta, where support for conscription was high, the incumbent Liberal government of Arthur Sifton decided to break with federal Liberal leader Wilfrid Laurier and support Conservative Prime Minister Robert Borden's efforts to form a coalition government (Union government).
+Thus in Alberta, both major parties supported conscription, but growing labour and farmer activism, and the entry of women into politics, both as voters and candidates, made the election exciting enough that 30,000 more votes were cast than in the previous election (although they were nothing like the high numbers that would be cast in the 1921 election).